 Payload – external batteries and internal science racks for ISS:

-Overall, HTV-7 will carry two new U.S. science racks, a new U.S. Life Sciences Glovebox (LSG), a new Life Support Rack from ESA (European Space Agency), the HSRC, a Loop Heat Pipe Radiator technology demonstrator, the JEM Small Satellite Orbital Deployer and CubeSat, three CubeSats, as well as cargo, food, clothes, and other provisions for the Station crew.
+Overall, HTV-7 is carrying two new U.S. science racks, a new U.S. Life Sciences Glovebox (LSG), a new Life Support Rack from ESA (European Space Agency), the HSRC, a Loop Heat Pipe Radiator technology demonstrator, the JEM Small Satellite Orbital Deployer and CubeSat, three CubeSats, as well as cargo, food, clothes, and other provisions for the Station crew.

 Among the food that will be delivered by HTV-7 includes a host of fresh fruit.
 The fruit, as with the previous two HTV flights, was chosen earlier this week by the Fresh Fruit Selection Committee at JAXA and stored within HTV-7 during late load payload operations to ensure the fruits’ freshness by the time it reaches the Station on Tuesday morning.

 But far more importantly for the International Space Station are the four full-sized experiment racks and science gloveboxes being delivered by HTV-7.

 The Space Station was designed from inception to have its experiment racks routinely switched out via Space Shuttle Utilization and Logistics missions.
 But with the cancellation of the Shuttle Program, the HTV resupply vehicle from JAXA became the only ISS vehicle capable of transporting full-sized racks and gloveboxes up to the outpost beginning in 2011.

 As such, HTV-7 will deliver two U.S. experiment racks, EXPRESS (EXpedite the PRocessing of Experiments for Space Station) Rack 9B and 10 B – both of which have been modified for more simpler interfaces with ISS systems.